ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 ## Limitations

 - usage of a dummy file such as `/dev/null`
+- xfconf locks can only be read but not set as this is not possible in xfconf
 - arrays are not implemented yet
-- xfconf locks are not implemented yet
 - comments and sorting are not implemented due the lack of both in xfconf